Elementary Real Analysis

-In case (ii) the proof is very similar except that it uses Corollary~\ref{cor_Leibform}.
+Case (ii) is similar except that we use Corollary~\ref{cor_Leibform}.

-In cases (iii) and (iv) we employ the fact that $\mathrm{EF}\sus\mathcal{C}$ (Theorem~\ref{thm_EFjsouSpoj}) and two results on open sets and continuous functions: the zero set of a~continuous function is relatively closed (Proposition~\ref{prop_zeroClos}) and the preimage of an open set by a~continuous function is relatively open (Proposition~\ref{prop_preiOpen}).
-Then in case (iii) there is a~closed set $U\sus\R$ such that
+In cases (iii) and (iv), we use $\mathrm{EF}\sus\mathcal{C}$ (Theorem~\ref{thm_EFjsouSpoj}) and two results on open sets and continuous functions: the zero set of a~continuous function is relatively closed (Proposition~\ref{prop_zeroClos}) and the preimage of an open set by a~continuous function is relatively open (Proposition~\ref{prop_preiOpen}).
+Hence in case (iii) there is a~closed set $U\sus\R$ such that